dimuls/election/README.md

 # election
-This is example election service based on ethereum smart contract with web interface and command line control script.
+This is example election service based on ethereum smart contract with web interface and command line control app.
 Written in [go](https://golang.org/) and [solidity](https://github.com/ethereum/solidity) using [geth](https://github.com/ethereum/go-ethereum/)

 # Download